kubeflow/community/releases/handbook.md

 **Responsibilities:**
 - Exposing issues that the distribution owner is facing with the new release
 - Syncing with the release team during distro testing phase, we want a nice tight feedback loop there

-### Shadow

-A person that works closely with a specific release team member as an apprentice.
-The member they shadow will be acting as a mentor to the shadow and will be educating them about the tasks and day to day operations that specific role needs to perform.

-Any Release Team member may select one or more mentees to shadow the release process in order to help fulfill future Release Team staffing requirements and continue to grow the Kubeflow community in general.

-**Prerequisites:** none

-**Time Commitments:** The shadows should be prepared to invest a lot of cycles to be up to date with the work done from their mentor

-**Responsibilities:**
-- Staying in sync with the work done by their mentor
-- Keeping a list of things that could be improved in the next release for the role they shadow

 ## Proposed WG Processes